 OK

-Using the data type specification (noting that it defaults to int
+Using the data type specification (noting that it defaults to int) it

 is possible to use enum class forward declarations.